jness/dungeon_brawl/README.md

  * Docker
  * docker-compose

-## Populate database
+## Database

-The Mongo database is populated with the `monsters.json` file and the `mongoimport` command.
+The Mongo database is populated with new json documents from the `monsters/` directory on each run.

-Run the following command within the repository directory:

-> $ docker-compose run web mongoimport -h mongo -u root -p password -d dungeon_brawl -c monsters --file monsters.json --authenticationDatabase admin --jsonArray

-Then make sure all docker containers are stopped:
+If you need to purge this database merely stop the containers:

 > $ docker-compose down

+Then delete the the `mongo_data/` directory.

 ## Running server

-Once the database has been populated merely run `docker-compose up`
+To start the application:

 > $ docker-compose up